 These are subject to change.
-Please contact the Department to confirm you have the most-current version.
+Please contact the Department to confirm you have the mostcurrent version.

-A.1 GENERAL NOTES
+A.1 General Notes

 - No construction shall be started without plans approved by the County Department of Public Works.
 The Department of Public Works shall be notified at least 24 hours prior to starting of construction and of the time location of the preconstruction conference.
-Any construction done without approved plans or prior notification to the Department of Public Works will be rejected and will be at the contractor's and/or owner's risk. - 2.
-All construction work and installations shall conform to the County of San Luis Obispo Standards and Specifications and all work shall be subject to the approval of the Department of Public Works. - 3.
-Soils tests shall be done in accordance with the County Standards and Specifications Section 11-351.1403 and 11-351.1404.
+Any construction performed without approved plans or prior notification to the Department of Public Works will be rejected and will be at the contractor's and/or owner's risk. - 2.
+For any construction performed that is not in compliance with plans or permits approved for the project the Public Works Department may revoke all active permits and recommend that County Code Enforcement provide a written notice or stop work order in accordance with Section 22.52.140 [23.10] of the Land Use Ordinance. - 3.
+All construction work and installations shall conform to the most current County of San Luis Obispo Public Improvement Standards and all work shall be subject to the approval of the Department of Public Works. - 4.
+The project owner and contractor shall be responsible for providing and/or maintaining all weather access at all times to existing properties located in the vicinity of work.
+Additionally, they shall be responsible for maintaining all existing services, including utility, garbage collection, mail distribution, etc, to all existing properties located in the vicinity of work. - 5.
+On-site hazards to public safety shall be shielded by construction fencing.
+Fencing shall be maintained by the project owner and contractor until such time that the project is completed and occupied, potential hazards have been mitigated, or alternative protective measures have been installed. - 6.
+Soils tests shall be done in accordance with the County Public Improvement Standards, Section 3.2.3.
 All tests must be made within 15 days prior to the placing material.
-The test results shall clearly indicate the location and source of the material. - 4.
-Compaction tests shall be made on subgrade material and material as specified by the Engineer.
-Said tests shall be made prior to the placing of the next material. - 5.
-Subgrade material shall be compacted to a relative compaction of 95% in the zone between finished subgrade elevation and one foot below.
-All material in fill sections below the zone mentioned above shall be compacted to 90% relative compaction. - 6.
-A registered civil engineer must certify that the improvements when completed are in accordance with the plans prior to the request for a final inspection.
-As-built plans are to be prepared after construction is completed.
-The civil engineer certifying the improvements and preparing as-built plans will be present when the final inspection is made. - 7.
-An inspection agreement is required prior to the start of construction. - 8.
-All utility companies must be notified prior to the start of construction. - 9.
-A County Encroachment Permit is required for all work done within the County rightof-way.
-The Encroachment Permit may establish additional traffic control requirements.
+The test results shall clearly indicate the location and source of the material. - 7.
+Roadway compaction tests shall be made on subgrade material, aggregate base material, and material as specified by the Engineer.
+Said tests shall be made prior to the placement of the next material lift. - 8.
+Subgrade material shall be compacted to a relative compaction of 95% in the zone between finished subgrade elevation and a minimum of one foot below.
+All material in fill sections below the zone mentioned above shall be compacted to 90% relative compaction. - 9.
+A registered civil engineer shall certify that the improvements when completed are in accordance with the plans prior to the request for a final inspection.
+Record Drawings shall be prepared after construction is completed.
+The civil engineer certifying the improvements and preparing as-built plans may be present when the final inspection is made by the County. - 10.
+An Engineer of Work Agreement and an Engineer Checking and Inspection Agreement are required prior to the start of construction.
+The Public Works Department shall be notified in writing of any changes to the Engineer of Work Agreement.
+Construction shall not proceed without an Engineer or Work.